korivernon/assignment0/README.md

 <a name="register"></a>

-## Step 0: Sign Up for GitHub
+## Step 0: Sign Up for GitHub and Install Python

-If you have not already created a GitHub account, please do so right now.
+If you have not already created a GitHub account, please do so right now. *(Go ahead and put a 'lil bio, tell us about yourself and aspirations!)*

-Click [here](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to sign up.
+**1.** Click [here](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home) to sign up.

-Got it now?
+Got your GitHub now?
 Great!
 Keep your credentials handy throughout the configuration process.

+**2. Now let's install Python.**

+If you are on a **Mac Machine**, click [here](https://www.python.org/ftp/python/3.7.9/python-3.7.9-macosx10.9.pkg) to install Python.
+Keep note of where you installed Python on your machine.

+If you are on a **Windows Machine**, click [here](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) to install Python.
+Keep note of where you installed Python on your machine.

+Got Python now?
+Great!
+Let's keep going.

 <a name="install"></a>